stijn-dejongh/lovecraft_public_domain/raw_converts/tr.md

 discoursed of things beyond this life.
 Musides, weeping, promised him a sepulchre more lovely than the tomb of Mausolus; but Kalos bade him speak no more of marble glories.
-Only one wish now haunted the mind of the dying man; that twigs from certain olive trees in the grove be buried by his resting-place&mdash;close to his head.
+Only one wish now haunted the mind of the dying man; that twigs from certain olive trees in the grove be buried by his resting-place--close to his head.
 And one night, sitting alone in the darkness of the olive grove, Kalos died.

   Beautiful beyond words was the marble sepulchre which stricken Musides carved for his beloved friend.
 None but Kalos himself could have fashioned such bas-reliefs, wherein were displayed all the splendours of Elysium.
-Nor did Musides fail to bury close to Kalos&rsquo;
-head the olive twigs from the grove.
+Nor did Musides fail to bury close to Kalos' head the olive twigs from the grove.

-  As the first violence of Musides&rsquo; grief gave place to resignation, he laboured with diligence upon his figure of Tych&eacute;.
+  As the first violence of Musides' grief gave place to resignation, he laboured with diligence upon his figure of Tyché.
 All honour was now his, since the Tyrant of Syracuse would have the work of none save him or Kalos.
 His task proved a vent for his emotion, and he toiled more steadily each day, shunning the gaieties he once had relished.
-Meanwhile his evenings were spent beside the tomb of his friend, where a young olive tree had sprung up near the sleeper&rsquo;s head.
+Meanwhile his evenings were spent beside the tomb of his friend, where a young olive tree had sprung up near the sleeper's head.
 So swift was the growth of this tree, and so strange was its form, that all who beheld it exclaimed in surprise; and Musides seemed at once fascinated and repelled.